adkatrit/dna/README.md

 My DNA as exported from 23andMe.com.

-just wanted to open source myself.
+Just wanted to open source myself.